Programming-Club-IITM/GitPractice/README.md

     ![Interactive 1](/content/images/interactive1.png)

 5) You need to edit this file to combine the two commits that added `new2.txt`.
-To do this, delete the line corresponding to the commit that `added new5.txt` and change the word `pick` to `squash` for the commit that `modified new2.txt`.
+To do this, change the word `pick` to `drop` corresponding to the commit that `added new5.txt` and change the word `pick` to `squash` for the commit that `modified new2.txt`.

     In case you are in the `vi` or `vim` editor, and you do not know how to use it, you can press `i` to enter insert mode, make the necessary changes, press `Esc` to exit insert mode, and then type `:wq` to save and exit.